Introduction

 Guiding Principles

-Social media is fundamentally changing how people communicate.
-Our Church can not ignore it; in fact, it is our responsibility as Catholics to bring the Church's teachings into what Pope Benedict XVI called the "digital continent."
+Social media has fundamentally changed how people communicate.
+Our Church cannot ignore it; in fact, it is our responsibility as Catholics to bring the Church's teachings into what Pope Benedict XVI called the "digital continent."

 The Church can use social media to encourage respect, dialogue, and honest relationships—in other words, "true friendship" (Pope Benedict XVI's Message for the 43rd World Communications Day, 2009).
 To do so requires us to approach social media as a powerful means of evangelization and to consider the Church's role in providing a Christian perspective on digital literacy.

-Before beginning work on social media guidelines, consider reading all of the World Communications Day messages issued since 2006, since each message focuses on social media.
+Before beginning work on social media guidelines, consider reading all of the World Communications Day messages issued since 2006, since each message includes reflections on social media.

 The Church and Social Media: An Overview